 The Greehey Children’s Cancer Research Institute is home to the Computational Biology and Bioinformatics Initiative (CBBI).
-The services of this initiative are available for researchers both inside and outside the Institute, University, other academic institutions as well as in the biotechnology and pharmaceutical industries.
+The services of this initiative are available for researchers both inside and outside the Institute, the University, other academic institutions, and the biotechnology and pharmaceutical industries.

 Greehey Children’s Cancer Research Institute – 4.100.0